peerindex/s3-stream-uploader/README.md

 int fileSizeBytes = 1024 * 1024 * 1024;

 // The last boolean configures whether to "permit failures"
-// If permitFailures is true, upload attempts that failed are logged and ignored (useful when you can't afford to go back and retry)
+// If permitFailures is true, upload attempts that failed are logged and ignored
+// (useful when you can't retry anyways)
-// If set to false, the stream is closed on upload failures and you have to open a new stream S3StreamFactory factory = new S3StreamFactory(cl, TimeUnit.SECONDS, 300, fileSizeBytes, false);
+// If set to false, the stream is closed on upload failures and you have to open a new stream
+// before you can write again
+S3StreamFactory factory = new S3StreamFactory(cl, TimeUnit.SECONDS, 300, fileSizeBytes, false);

 String bucketName = "testbucket";